aashishU/anime-love/README.md

   - Homepage => displays all the anime with Recently Released episodes. <br>
   - Trending => shows Top Aring anime. <br>
   - About    => it will show the information about Creator and Web technology used to create this site. <br>
-  - Search => it allow users to quickly find all the episodes and seasons of an anime series they are looking for.<br>
+  - Search.  => it allow users to quickly find all the episodes and seasons of an anime series they are looking for.<br>

   The website was created using HTML5, CSS3, Bootstrap3, JavaScript, jQuery and the Gogoanime API.
 This website is designed to be a one-stop shop, where users can find information about their favorite anime and access streaming services.